-- (4) Calculation of points.
+- (3) The value of the sales and use tax exclusion.
+For each Application, the total cost of the sales and use tax exclusion will be calculated by multiplying the value of the Qualified Property (VQP) as reported by the Applicant times the STR. - (4) Calculation of points.
 Points for fiscal benefits will be calculated by dividing total fiscal benefits (TFB) by the value of the sales and use tax exclusion and multiplying the result by 1,000.
-Points for environmental benefits will be calculated by dividing total pollution benefits (TPB) by the value of the sales and use tax exclusion and multiplying the result by 1,000. - (5) Additional points.
+Points for environmental benefits for Advanced Transportation and Alternative Source Applications will be calculated by dividing total pollution benefits (TPB) by the value of the sales and use tax exclusion and multiplying the result by 1,000.
+Points for environmental benefits (TPB points) for Advanced Manufacturing Applicants will be equal to the sum of the environmental benefits points awarded based on the categories listed in Section 10033(c)(2)(D). - (5) Additional points.
 The total amount of additional points cannot exceed 200.
-Points shall be awarded as follows: - (A) Unemployment score.
-An Applicant may earn up to 40 points for creating jobs in high unemployment areas. - (i) The unemployment rate for the area means the rate within the county in which the Facility is located as reported by the California Employment Development Department.
+Additional Ppoints shall be awarded as follows: - (A) Unemployment score.
+An Applicant may earn up to 40 50 points for creating jobs in high unemployment areas. - (i) The unemployment rate for the area means the rate within the county in which the Facility is located as reported by the California Employment Development Department.
 The most current annual average unemployment rate information available at the time of the Application submission shall be used. - (ii) Points are based on how much greater the local unemployment rate is in comparison to the annual average statewide unemployment rate, pursuant to the following formula:

-Points = (Local Rate / State Rate) 100)) - 110
+Points = (Local Rate / State Rate) 100)) - 100 - 110

 - a.
 Non-integer points (e.g., 20.4) will be rounded to the nearest whole integer for scoring purposes. - (B) New jobs score.
-An Applicant may earn up to 40 points for creating new jobs. - (i) The Executive Director will calculate the amount of the sales and use tax exclusion per job created by the Applicant as a result of the MIQP.
+An Applicant may earn up to 40 75 points for creating new jobs. - (i) The Executive Director will calculate the amount of the sales and use tax exclusion per job created by the Applicant as a result of the MIQP.
 The number of jobs created by the Applicant as a result of the MIQP will be calculated by multiplying the total number of full time equivalent jobs associated with the production of the Applicant's product times the ratio of the MIQP to the VCS.
-Points will be awarded as follows: - a.
-Less than or equal to 50,000 in sales and use tax exclusion per job 40 points - b.
-Less than or equal to \$100,000 in sales and use tax exclusion per job but greater than \$50,000 per job 30 points - c.
-Less than or equal to \$150,000 in sales and use tax exclusion per job but greater than \$100,000 per job 20 points - d.
-Less than or equal to \$200,000 in sales and use tax exclusion per job but greater than \$150,000 per job 10 points - e.
-Greater than \$200,000 in sales and use tax exclusion per job -0 points - (C) Construction or installation jobs score.
-An Applicant may earn up to 20 points for creating construction or installation related jobs.
+Points will be awarded as follows: